tanfwong/rfsoc_notes/_sources/ch3/deadlock.md

-* A ***deadlock*** in a data flow graph refers to the situation in which two or more tasks are waiting for one another to release the streaming buffers connecting them, resulting in no tasks can access any data and continue their operations indefinitely.
+* A ***deadlock*** in a data flow graph refers to the situation in which two or more tasks are waiting for one another to release the streaming buffers connecting them, resulting in the problem that no tasks can access any data and continue their operations indefinitely.

 * Let reconsider the diamond-shaped data flow graph in {eq}`diamond` to see how the use of FIFOs of insufficient depth